The Perfect Investment Portfolio for 70-Year-Olds: Secure Your Retirement

 Here's what you need to know about investing in your 70s:

-• Rebalance annually and maintain reserves: Keep 12–24 months of expenses in cash and rebalance your portfolio yearly to manage risk and capture opportunities.
+Rebalance annually and keep reserves: hold 12-24 months of expenses in cash and rebalance your portfolio yearly to manage risk and capture opportunities.

-Success at 70 isn't about playing it safe—it's about balance.
-Create reliable income, protect against inflation, and plan for unexpected costs.
-Adjust your strategy as you age, and review it regularly to make sure it still fits your needs.
+Success at 70 isn't about playing it safe.
+It's about balance.
+Create reliable income, protect against inflation, and plan for the costs you can't predict.
+Adjust as you age, and review it often enough to know the plan still fits.

 FAQs